abuehl/docs/no-implicit-import.md

 modules is to use the `"module"` keyword, followed by the name of the module (TU `#1`).

-We may say that this problem is too small to be of concern.
+We might say that this problem is too small to be of concern.

 But this problem reveals a fundamental flaw in the current design of modules:
 The current semantic of translation unit `#1` bundles two things together: